-Our Europe travel bucket list has evolved and expanded over the years.
+Our ultimate Europe bucket list has evolved and expanded over the years.
 It is our favorite continent of travel and even after having traveled there for so many years, we still can’t get enough of it.
 So here are our European bucket list items that you should do in your lifetime!

 When we originally started this Europe travel bucket list, we only had 20 odd items and today it is a massive collection of experiences.
 As we travel more and learn more, we will be updating this list.